GeoBigData/gbdx-training/task_to_platform.md

 (Delete your task from GBDX) `gbdx.task_registry.delete(<task-name>)`

 # (TO DOs)
-- purpose of tutorial, assumtions about user knowledge before starting this tutorial, link to pre-reqs, etc
+- [X]purpose of tutorial, assumtions about user knowledge before starting this tutorial, link to pre-reqs, etc
-  - gbdxtools
-- change script so image and shapefile input diff directory
+- [X]change script so image and shapefile input diff directory
 - add string input to script and task definition
 - images to folder with hyperlinks
   - diagrams (how platform orchestrates data movement and processing using AWS and Docker)